MicrosoftDocs/azure-stack-docs/AKS-Hybrid/aks-vmware-networking-concepts.md

 ## Control plane IP

 Kubernetes uses a control plane to ensure every component in the Kubernetes cluster is kept in the desired state.
 The control plane also manages and maintains the worker nodes that hold the containerized applications.
-AKS deploys the KubeVIP load balancer to ensure that the API server IP address of the Kubernetes control plane is available at all times.
+AKS deploys the KubeVIP load balancer to ensure that the API server IP address of the Kubernetes control plane is always available.
 To function correctly, this KubeVIP instance requires a single immutable "control plane IP address."
 The control plane IP is a required parameter to create a Kubernetes cluster.
-You must ensure that the control plane IP address of a Kubernetes cluster does not overlap with any other IP address.
+You must ensure that the control plane IP address of a Kubernetes cluster doesn't overlap with any other IP address.
 Overlapping IP addresses can lead to unexpected failures for both the AKS cluster and any other place the IP address is used.
 You must plan to reserve one IP address per Kubernetes cluster in your environment.
 Ensure that the control plane IP address is excluded from the scope of your DHCP server.

 ## Load balancer IPs for containerized applications